Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-- Stay overnight in the white-washed city of Ostuni, in a 13th century palace turned into a small intimate hotel
+• Stay overnight in the whitewashed city of Ostuni, in a 13th-century palace transformed into an intimate boutique hotel.

-- Cycle the Ionian and Adriatic coastlines at your own pace, stopping to explore whatever and whenever you wish
+• Cycle along the Ionian and Adriatic coastlines at your own pace, stopping to explore whenever and wherever you wish.

-- Stay in the seaside towns of Santa Maria di Leuca and Otranto, rich in ancient history and legend
+• Stay in the seaside towns of Santa Maria di Leuca and Otranto, both rich in ancient history and legend.

-- Enjoy ample opportunities to swim at sandy beaches and Mediterranean coves tucked under limestone cliffs
+• Enjoy ample opportunities to swim at sandy beaches and hidden Mediterranean coves tucked beneath limestone cliffs.

 What to Expect